-sign Cali (19 opt farn incl age For fore the determining whether impacts to agricultural resources are nificant environmental effects, lead agencies may refer to the ifornia Agricultural Land Evaluation and Site Assessment Model 197) prepared by the California Dept. of Conservation as an isonal model to use in assessing impacts on agriculture and mland.
-In determining whether impacts to forest resources, luding timberland, are significant environmental effects, lead encies may refer to information compiled by the CA Dept. of restry and Fire Protection regarding the state's inventory of est land, including the Forest and Range Assessment Project and Forest Legacy Assessment project; and forest carbon assurement methodology provided in Forest Protocols adopted the California Air Resources Board. - Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the CA Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in PRC §12220(g)), timberland (as defined in PRC §4526), or timberland zoned Timberland Production (as defined by Government Code § 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
+In determining whether impacts to agricultural resources are significant environmental effects, lead agencies may refer to the California Agricultural Land Evaluation and Site Assessment Model (1997) prepared by the California Dept. of Conservation as an optional model to use in assessing impacts on agriculture and farmland.
+In determining whether impacts to forest resources, including timberland, are significant environmental effects, lead agencies may refer to information compiled by the CA Dept. of Forestry and Fire Protection regarding the state's inventory of forest land, including the Forest and Range Assessment Project and the Forest Legacy Assessment project; and forest carbon measurement methodology provided in Forest Protocols adopted by the California Air Resources Board. - Would the project: Potentially Significant Impact Less Than Significant Impact with Mitigation Incorporated Less Than Significant Impact No Impact a) Convert Prime Farmland, Unique Farmland, or Farmland of Statewide Importance (Farmland), as shown on the maps prepared pursuant to the Farmland Mapping and Monitoring Program of the CA Resources Agency, to non-agricultural use? b) Conflict with existing zoning for agricultural use, or a Williamson Act contract? c) Conflict with existing zoning for, or cause rezoning of, forest land (as defined in PRC §12220(g)), timberland (as defined in PRC §4526), or timberland zoned Timberland Production (as defined by Government Code § 51104(g))? d) Result in the loss of forest land or conversion of forest land to non-forest use? e) Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?

-- A. Farmland Conversion: The project site is occupied entirely by areas classified as Grazing Land and Unique Farmland as determined by the USDA Department of Conservation (2016).
-The project consists of a petition to enter a CLCA Contract, which is an agricultural easement employed to preserve agricultural lands and uses.
-This is consistent with the preservation of agricultural lands.
-In order for the property to qualify for the CLCA Contract, there must be minimum agricultural production capacity and unique agricultural characteristics of the property preserved, which offsets any potential expansion of non-agricultural uses under the AG zoning district.
-There is no impact. - B. The project includes an application for a new Williamson Act Contract, so there is no conflict with an existing Contract.
-There is no impact. - C. The area is not zoned for forest land or timberland nor utilized for forest land or timber production, therefore there is no impact.

-- D. The area is not considered forest land, or zoned as forest land or timberland, therefore there is no impact. - E. This project does not introduce any inconsistent uses not otherwise mitigated for.
+- A. Farmland Conversion: The project site is occupied entirely by areas classified Urban Land and Other Land as determined by the USDA Department of Conservation (2016).
+There is no existing nor proposed agricultural use of the property therefore there is no impact. - B. There is no conflict with an existing contract.
+There is no impact. - C. The area is not zoned for forest land or timberland nor utilized for forest land or timber production, therefore there is no impact. - D. The area is not considered forest land, or zoned as forest land or timberland, therefore there is no impact. - E. This project does not introduce any inconsistent uses not otherwise mitigated for.
 There is no impact to farmland or forest land through this project.